bigponglee/SP_GE_MRF/README.md

 # SP_GE_MRF
-A simple implementation of the SP-GE for MRF reconstruction: Superpixel-Guied Spatio-Temporal Joint Graph Embedding for improved MRF reconstruction
+A simple implementation of the SP-GE for MRF reconstruction: Anatomical Structure-Guided Joint Spatiotemporal Graph Embedding Framework for Magnetic Resonance Fingerprint Reconstruction
 # Files
 - `data`: A folder containing the input data used in the main program.
 - `py_func`: A folder containing Python functions used in the main program.